 Published by Argus Publishing

-Bracha Goetz’s memoir, Searching for God in the Garbage, is an extremely candid chronicle of how the author became an observant Jew and overcame anorexia, told through actual diary entries and letters, spanning through the 60s, 70s, and 80s.
+Searching for God in the Garbage is an extremely candid memoir of how Bracha Goetz became an observant Jew and overcame anorexia.
+It is told through actual diary entries and letters, spanning through the 60’s, 70’s, and 80’s.

 Loiacono Literary Agency is not responsible for the scheduling of authors, negotiations, or fees associated with the speaking engagements.
 You may contact the author directly to check availability@ firstname.lastname@example.org.